MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-ethereum.md

 - Custom Script for Linux 2.0
 - Custom Script Extension for Windows

-For more information about blockchain scenarios, see [Ethereum proof-of-authority consortium solution template](/azure/blockchain/templates/ethereum-poa-deployment).
+For more info on blockchain scenarios, see [Ethereum proof-of-authority consortium solution template](/azure/blockchain/templates/ethereum-poa-deployment).

 ## Deployment architecture

-This solution template can deploy single or multi member Ethereum consortium network.
+This solution template can deploy single or multi-member Ethereum consortium network.
 The virtual network is connected in a chain topology using Network Virtual Appliance and connection resources.

 ## Deployment use cases